White-headed fruit dove: Distribution and habitat

 The white-headed fruit dove is endemic to the Solomon Islands, where it is found on the islands of Makira, Ugi, and Malaupaina.
 It inhabits lowland, hill, and ridge forest, along with neighbouring agricultural areas, up to elevations of 700 m.
 It is especially numerous in foothills and may prefer hill forest.
 It also shows the ability to adapt to disturbed habitat, with a 2015 survey of Makira showing that it appeared to prefer human-modified areas like secondary forest, gardens, and cocoa plantations.

 Behaviour and ecology

 The white-headed fruit dove is usually seen in ones or pairs, though small groups may form at large fruiting trees, where it forms mixed-species foraging flocks with the silver-capped fruit dove and chestnut-bellied imperial pigeon.
 The species' flight is fast and straight and it will often fly over open areas where it is more visible than in forest.
 The species is frugivorous, feeding on small-seeded fruit and berries.
 It sometimes feeds on solitary trees away from forest.
 Little is known about the white-headed fruit dove's breeding habits, but a juvenile was recorded in September.

 Status

-The white-headed fruit dove is considered near-threatened by the International Union for Conservation of Nature (IUCN) on the IUCN Red List due to its small range and population, along with logging on the islands it inhabits.
-It is fairly common in its range, especially in foothills, but its population is currently thought to be decreasing moderately rapidly.
-Although it appears to be able to adapt to disturbed habitat, deforestation and habitat loss may be a threat to it.
+The white-headed fruit dove is considered least concern by the International Union for Conservation of Nature (IUCN) on the IUCN Red List.